The Document Asset displays documents in a scroll or book format.

 - Vertical scroll pages are scrolled vertically

-- Show curtain shadows: show a feedback when more pages are browsable
+- Show curtain shadows: display visual feedback when more pages are browsable

 See Triggers Overview to get details of common triggers shared by all assets